Wilsons Promontory day tour from Melbourne

 - Small group max 10 in a comfortable and spacious Mercedes minibus

-- Morning tea at Moos of Meeniyan, our favourite cafe in Gippsland.
+- Morning coffee and delicious light brunch at Moos of Meeniyan, our favourite cafe in Gippsland.

 - Delicious gourmet picnic lunch